Query log data (native logging)

 Operators

 After entering an operator in the query box, you can click the operator to display a dropdown with additional supported operators.
 This feature lets you quickly change operators in your existing query.
-If you modify operators with this feature, you must click Run query to submit the modified query.
+If you modify operators with this feature, you must click Run query or use the keyboard shortcut Control+Return (Command+Enter on macOS) to submit the modified query.

 The querying syntax supports the following operators: